One of the great things about living in the Bay of Plenty is the number of quality golf courses around Tauranga and the surrounding region.

 Tauranga Golf Club

-Tauranga Golf Club offers a really interesting layout and presents a fun challenge for golfers.
+Tauranga Golf Club offers a really interesting layout and presents a fun challenge.

-It’s not the longest golf course in the region, which means you’ll often be hitting short irons into greens.
+It’s not the longest course in the region, which means you’ll often be hitting short irons into greens.
+There are several risk-and-reward par fives that encourage you to think about how aggressive you want to be.

 Te Puke Golf Club